ArctosDB/documentation-wiki/_documentation/media.markdown

     The link to the binary.
 These do NOT fire application-level logging, come with no stability guarantees, and should not be used for most purposes.

-## Tips

-Media label **"Made_Date"** requires value to be in [ISO date format](http://en.wikipedia.org/wiki/ISO_8601) (e.g. 2014-05-01 for 1
-May 2014) and will give an error upon saving if not rendered in that format.
-Try updating the date to the correct format to avoid error messages.